rogerxaic/EventStreams/at-events.md

 After the topic's message audit config is updated, it takes about 5 minutes for message audit events to show up in {{site.data.keyword.cloudaccesstrailshort}}.
 {: important}

-Once a topic is configured to enable message audit events, 3 additional types of events are emitted besides the topic events:

-`event-streams.message.read`: when a consumer is reading data from a topic

-`event-streams.message.write`: when a producer is writing data to a topic

-`event-streams.message.delete`: when user initiates the deletion records from a topic (Records deletion because of retention policy will not generate events)

-Event Streams can sustain very high requests rate so not every single request triggers an event.
-Instead, events are aggregated by initiator(user ID or service ID), host(IP address), operation(read, write, delete), outcome(success or failure) and topic over a 1 hour period.

 Additionally, be aware of the implications of enabling message audit events: